-In August 2021, we issued \$575.0 million aggregate principal amount of the Notes.
+In August 2021, we issued the Notes.
 The Notes are senior, unsecured obligations and bear interest at a rate of 0.25% per year.
 The Notes will mature on August 15, 2026, unless earlier redeemed, repurchased, or converted in accordance with the terms of the Notes.
-In March 2023, we entered into separate, privately negotiated repurchase agreements with a limited number of institutional holders of the Notes to repurchase for cash an aggregate of \$214.0 million principal amount of the Notes, which we refer to as the Note Repurchases.
-As of December 31, 2023, we had \$361.0 million aggregate principal amount of the Notes outstanding.
+In March 2023, we repurchased a portion of the outstanding Notes, and, as of March 31, 2024, \$361.0 million aggregate principal amount of the Notes remained outstanding.
 We may also incur additional indebtedness to meet future financing needs.

 Our indebtedness could have significant negative consequences for our stockholders and our business, operating results, and financial condition by, among other things:

-- increasing our vulnerability to adverse economic and industry conditions; - limiting our ability to obtain additional financing; - requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, which will reduce the amount of cash available for other purposes; - limiting our flexibility to plan for, or react to, changes in our business; - diluting the interests of our existing stockholders as a result of issuing shares of our common stock upon conversion of the Notes; and - placing us at a possible competitive disadvantage with competitors that are less leveraged than us or have better access to capital.
+- increasing our vulnerability to adverse economic and industry conditions; - · limiting our ability to obtain additional financing; - requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, which will reduce the amount of cash available for other purposes; - limiting our flexibility to plan for, or react to, changes in our business; - diluting the interests of our existing stockholders as a result of issuing shares of our common stock upon conversion of the Notes; - placing us at a possible competitive disadvantage with competitors that are less leveraged than us or have better access to capital.